-For the purposes of better understanding the fishing activities of tuna fisheries, including target and non-target fish species and in line with the international requirements for conservation and management of marine resources, Fisheries Agency has launched a pilot observer program since 2001 in the Indian Ocean.
-Carry out the observer program in Pacific Ocean since 2002.
-During 2002-2004, 2 observers were dispatched to vessels operating in the Pacific Ocean in each year.
-The number of observer increased to 21 in 2007 and 2008, 32 trips and 28 trips respectively, for onboard observation on LTLL or DWPS vessels and collection of fishing information and biological data.
-In 2009, 20 observers were deployed on board.
+For the purposes of better understanding the fishing activities of the longline fishery, including target and non-target fish species and to be in line with the international requirement for conserving marine resources, Fisheries Agency has launched a pilot observer program since 2001 in the Indian Ocean.
+Table 5 shows the number of observational trips in each year during 2002-2010.
+The observer program has been carried out in Pacific Ocean since 2002.
+In accordance with the government's policy in establishing an observers program and availability of budgets to support the increase of observers, the observational trips gradually increased year by year.
+The number of observation trips was 25 in 2010.

-For North Pacific Ocean, 8 trips were deployed in 2007, but decreased to 2 trips in both 2008 and 2009 for a large number of vessels ceasing operation due to high fuel price.
-The duty of observer on board is to collect catch and effort data, and biological data, such as otoliths and gonads sampling of albacore.
+The duty of observer on board is to collect catch and effort data, and biological data, such as otoliths, gonads and muscles.